davidcalhoun/davidbcalhoun.com/hugo/content/posts/2019-10-07-my-half-marathon-hiking-half-the-appalachian-trail.md

     <figcaption itemprop="caption">A few easy miles along the Potomac River, just after Harper's Ferry</figcaption>
   </figure>
 * This is not so bad
-  * Scattered rocks and roots to literally trip you up a few times a day at least, sometimes some rock steps installed by trail maintainers to help with mud
+  * **Scattered rocks and roots** to literally trip you up a few times a day at least, sometimes some rock steps installed by trail maintainers to help with mud
   * Example: western Pennslyvania
 * Curse you, rocks
-  * Dense small and large rocks, forcing you to consider each step, and giving you blisters in weird places like the sides of your heels.
+  * **Dense small and large rocks**, forcing you to consider each step, and giving you blisters in weird places like the sides of your heels.
   * Example: eastern Pennslyvania
 * Is this hiking?
 More like rock climbing at this point...
-  * Vertical trail with boulders requiring hand-over-hand rock climbing at times.
+  * **Vertical trail with boulders** requiring hand-over-hand rock climbing at times.
 You are lucky when you see rebar handles, ladders, and even ropes.
 Other times it's a bit of a puzzle trying to find the best way up and down.
   * Example: Lehigh Gap, the White Mountains.
 * Who decided to put the trail here?
 Maybe it was nice before it eroded to the bare rock...
-  * 45 degree bare eroded rock slabs, often requiring you to hang onto the trees and roots growing on the sides of the trail, and whatever else you can get your hands on
+  * **45 degree bare eroded rock slabs**, often requiring you to hang onto the trees and roots growing on the sides of the trail, and whatever else you can get your hands on
   * Example: Mahoosec Arm
 * Surprise!
 The rockfall is now the trail!
-  * Some time in the past these fallen rocks found the quickest way down the mountain, straight down.
+  * Some time in the past these **rocks and boulders** found the quickest way down the mountain, straight down.
 Let's put the trail here!
   * Example: north of Garfield campsite in the Whites, also Abol trail (not technically part of the AT)
 * Surprise!
 The trail is now a stream!
-  * Trail maintainers neglected to install water bars, so when it's recently rained the water finds the well-eroded path down the mountain - aka the trail you will be walking on.
+  * Trail maintainers neglected to install water bars, so when it's recently rained the water finds this well-eroded path down the mountain - aka the trail you will be walking on.
 Good luck!
   * Example: the start of Hunt trail going up Katahdin
 * Surprise!
 The trail is now a muddy swamp!
 "Embrace the suck"
   * Usually bog bridges help with these types of trail, but they don't ever cover 100% of the mud.
 Most of the side you can rock hop or step around the sides of the mud, but sometimes you must simply go in full bore and "embrace the suck" (think of the sound your shoes make while lifting them up out of the mud)